-Today I owe near $70k because of the interest accrual.
+Today I owe nearly $70k because of the interest accrual.

-I consolidated my loans and got the lowest interest rate as possible.
+I consolidated my loans and got the lowest interest rate possible.

-Now, I make payments to cover the interest so my debt does not go up.
+Now, I make payments to cover the interest so my debt does not increase.

 I will start making higher payments to start chipping away at the principal too.

-I am not a financial advisor so I encourage you to speak with one to create the best plan of action for your situation.
+I am not a financial advisor, so I encourage you to speak with one to create the best action plan for your situation.

 This is just what I did.